 Hannah Laughton, a neighbourhood nurse working for the Aranui Community Trust, received the Health Quality and Safety Commission's Open for Leadership award from Associate Health Minister Peter Dunne earlier this month.

-Laughton, who only graduated three years ago, had worked hard to build relationships in the Aranui community and kept health consumers and their families at the centre of everything she did, said Dave Meates, the chief executive of Canterbury District Health Board.
+Laughton, who only graduated three years ago, has worked hard to build relationships in the Aranui community and keeps health consumers and their families at the centre of everything she does, said Dave Meates, the chief executive of Canterbury District Health Board.

-The HQSC leadership awards aim to recognize and celebrate the work of emerging health care leaders who have made a difference to patient care.
+The HQSC leadership awards aim to recognise and celebrate the work of emerging healthcare leaders who have made a difference to patient care.

 Laughton is also chair of the Aranui Health Networking Forum that brings together different agencies that work in the area to share information and pool resources.
 She received a trophy and will also be sponsored to attend an upcoming HQSC event.